Registering a Food Premise

 Food Safety Training is essential to ensure not only compliance with the law, but for food handlers and businesses to have a proper understanding of their responsibilities.

-Hart District Council will run Food Hygiene Level 2 Courses at the Civic Offices on Tuesday 24th January, Wednesday 21st June and Thursday 21st September 2017.
-It costs £60 per delegate including examination fee and we do offer a discounted rate of £20 per delegate for registered charities.
+Hart District Council is planning to run Food Hygiene Level 2 courses in 2018 too, and will advertise the new available date on this page.
+Courses costs £60 per delegate including examination fee and we do offer a discounted rate of £20 per delegate for registered charities.

 We can also provide In-House training, the cost for this may vary depending on location and number of delegates, please contact us if you're interested.

 For further information on health and safety courses or training visit the Chartered Institute of Environmental Health website.

 If you are a business operator and wish to request a revisit, appeal your food hygiene rating, or just wish to make comments, further details can be found on the Food Standards Agency's website.

 The Eat Out Eat Well Award has been developed to reward caterers who make it easier for their customers to make healthy choices when eating out.
 It has three levels – Gold, Silver & Bronze, and is symbolised by an apple logo in the shape of a heart.
 The level of award is based on a scoring system that takes into account the type of food on offer, cooking methods, and how the meals are promoted to customers.
 This scheme benefits both caterers by promoting their businesses and consumers by helping them make healthier choices when eating out.

 The Eat Out Eat Well award is assessed and managed in Hart by the Environmental Health team and has been implemented across Hampshire, Surrey and Sussex.

 Food Hygiene Excellence Award